Material Selection Guides for 3D Printing in Medical

 How medical 3D printing works?

-Over the past decade, medical 3D printing applications increased significantly in both clinical and research-based healthcare activities.
+Over the past decade, 3D printing is getting increasingly significant in both clinical and research-based healthcare activities.

-3D printing, also known as additive manufacturing (AM), is a process of constructing physical objects from a digital 3D model.
-In clinical settings, 3D printing has been well utilized to create anatomical models of body parts or organs of an individual.
-The 3D models enable surgeons to visualize, practice and then perform reconstructive surgery while saving time and increasing precision.
-Medical 3D printing also offers an economic solution for producing tailormade implants, prostheses and surgical tools due to its capacity for prototyping.
+3D printing, also known as additive manufacturing (AM), is a process of constructing physical objects from a digital 3D model or a STL file.
+In clinical settings, 3D printing has been well utilized to create physical anatomical models of body parts or organs of an individual.
+The physical 3D models enable surgeons to visualize, practice and then perform reconstructive surgery while saving time and increasing precision.
+Medical 3D printing also offers an economic solution with better efficacy for producing tailor-made implants (PSI, patient specific implant), prostheses and surgical tools due to its capacity for prototyping.

 5 Common Types of 3D Printing Technologies